 One of the biggest problems when it comes to watching NFL games is something called a paywall.
 Popular apps like Fox Sports Go, NBC Sports or WatchESPN require a cable subscription login.
 So if you’re using a cable TV alternative like FuBoTV, you likely can’t use those apps.

-How to Watch NFL Football Games Without Cable
+How to Watch NFL Football Games Without Cable in 2020

 We’ll be honest, even with cable it’s hard to catch every game.
 Regional restrictions and black-outs frustratingly aren’t going anywhere.
-That said, if you’re looking to save money or ditch those expensive cable contracts, here are your options.
+That said, if you’re looking to save money or ditch those expensive cable contracts, these are your options.

 One of my personal favorites is Sling TV from Dish, which is live TV streaming over the internet.
-Sling TV can completely replace your cable bill and it’s only $25 a month with no contracts.
-You can easily pay another $5-10 a month for add-on sports or movie packs, and they offer a lot of sports.
+Sling TV can completely replace your cable bill and it’s only $30 a month with no contracts.
+You can easily pay another $5-10 a month for add-on sports or movie packs, and they offer a lot of content.
 Plus, you can sign into WatchESPN with Sling TV, unlike the others, and catch NCAA Football on the go too.

 After you add-on popular movie and sports packages you can easily get up to $40-50 a month, but it’s still more affordable than cable.
 Actually, at only $25 a month, you’ll spend the same amount after the entire season as most people spend monthly with Cox, DirecTV, or Comcast.
+Let that sink in!

 Yahoo!
 Sports (And Other Mobile Apps)